 - Install the profile and enter your passcode when prompted

-- Go back to your Workspace and press any key to continue
+- Go back to the Project Editor and press any key to continue

 Wait for the build